STAFFORD HOUSE STUDY HOLIDAYS

-If the matter is not resolved, the client should make an immediate complaint in writing to Stafford House Head Office.
-The complaint (to Head Office) must be received within one month of the client’s departure from their country of study, but the initial complaint must be made to the Stafford House Principal or Centre Director onsite during the client’s stay at our centre, at the earliest opportunity.
+If the matter is not resolved, the client should make an immediate complaint in writing to the Reservations Team.
+The complaint (made to the Reservations Team) must be received within one month of the student’s departure from their country of study, but the initial complaint must be made to the School Principal or Centre Director onsite during the student’s stay at our centre, at the earliest opportunity.

-Our course prices are weekly, and one week equals 7 nights.
-If a client wishes to stay extra night(s), they should notify Stafford House as soon as possible, at least 1 month in advance, and we will agree to the extra nights if it is possible.
+Accommodation is reserved on the Sunday before the course begins, until the end of the course as published in the price list or brochure, unless agreed otherwise.
+Check-in times may vary depending on the location and details will be provided on pre-arrival documents.
+If a student wishes to stay extra night(s), they should notify SH as soon as possible, at least 1 month in advance, and we will agree to the extra night(s) if it is possible.
 There will be a fee for each extra night which must be paid for in advance of arrival.

-available.
-In these instances, Stafford House will inform the client as soon as possible, usually at least two weeks before the course is due to commence, and will offer an alternative type of accommodation (e.g. homestay or residential).
-Stafford House is not obligated to guarantee a particular accommodation type at any time.
+Whilst SH always strive to provide the type of accommodation requested by the student (e.g. homestay or residential), there may be times when a certain type of accommodation may not be available.
+In these instances, SH will inform the student as soon as possible, usually at least 2 weeks before the course is due to commence and will offer an alternative type of accommodation (e.g. homestay or residential).
+SH is not obligated to guarantee a particular accommodation type at any time.

 There is no obligation for a host family to spend a specific amount of time with the student.